Bibler History, Family Crest & Coats of Arms

 Early Notables of the Bibler family (pre 1700)

-Another 28 words (2 lines of text) are included under the topic Early Bibler Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Bibler Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Bibler family to the New World and Oceana
+Migration of the Bibler family

 Some of the first settlers of this family name or some of its variants were: Bernhard Bibo, who arrived in Philadelphia, Pa. in 1856; Jacob Bibo, age 22; settled in Texas in 1845.